ethereum/ethereum-org-website/src/content/developers/docs/scaling/optimistic-rollups/index.md

 - If an optimistic rollup operator goes offline or stops producing transaction batches, another node can use available data to reproduce the rollup’s last state and continue block production.

 - Users can use transaction data to create Merkle proofs proving ownership of funds and withdraw their assets from the rollup.

+- Users can also submit their transactions on L1 instead of to the sequencer, in which case the sequencer has to include the transaction within a certain time limit to continue to produce valid blocks.

 ### Settlement {#settlement}